 Zofia Neugebauer concluded her Bachelor’s degree in Basel in 2016, earning the highest grade possible.
 She interrupted her postgraduate studies when she was selected as a member of the Berlin Philharmonic’s Karajan Academy in 2017.
 Over the next two years, she continued to learn and develop as a member of this prestigious institution under the guidance of Mathieu Dufour.

 Since 2019, she works as Principal Flute with different orchestras, like the Symphony Orchestra Basel, the Lucerne Symphony Orchestra and the Symphony Orchestra Bern.
 She also regularly appears as a solo flutist with orchestras such as the Gürzenich Orchestra Cologne, the Camerata Zurich, the Folkwang Kammerorchester. the Deutsches Kammerorchester Berlin, the Philharmonisches Orchester Vorpommern, the Verbier Festival Chamber Orchestra and the Sinfonietta Cracovia, having worked with conductors such as Simon Rattle, Ivan Fischer, Zubin Mehta, Paavo Järvi and James Gaffigan.

 However, Zofia Neugebauer remains active as an ensemble musician and performer as well, with partners like the harpist Magdalena Hoffmann, the harpsichord player Diego Ares, the pianist Dominique Chamot and the cellist Alfredo Ferre.
-She has been invited to festivals like the Kissinger Sommer, the Dresdner Musikfestspiele and Kryżowa Music.
+She is also a member of “Gruppo di tempera”, a Polish wind and piano ensemble and has been invited to festivals like the Kissinger Sommer, the Dresdner Musikfestspiele, the Gezeitenkonzerte and Kryżowa Music.